zorggn/love-asl/readme.md

 ### Additions to Source functionality

+- Threaded implementation, can be used from multiple threads as well, it will ever only use one internal processing thread.
 - QueueableSource and Buffer-based timing for accurate playback and position tracking.
 - Implements custom loop points.
 - Implements rudimentary Time-stretching and Pitch-shifting methods.